ae9is/subtitle-anything/docs/src/usage.md

 ### Language

 If a specific language is selected to transcribe, subtitles will be in that language's native script.
+Currently, language autodetection only works for translations to English.

-If "automatically detect" is selected, the model will take a little longer to load.
+If "automatically detect" is selected, the model may take a little longer to load.
 It also may struggle with bilingual speakers switching between languages quickly!

 ### Task